vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 So far, we've asked our retriever to fetch a set number of relevant documents from the database.
 Now, we need a language model (LLM) to generate a relevant response based on that context.
 To ensure robustness, let's remember that at the beginning of this blog, I mentioned that LLMs like ChatGPT can sometimes generate irrelevant responses, especially when asked about specific use cases or contexts.
 However, this time, we're providing the context from our own data to the LLM as a reference.
 So, it will consider this reference along with its general capabilities to answer the question.
 That's the whole idea behind using RAG!

 Now, let's dive into implementing the language model (LLM) aspect of our RAG setup.
-We'll be using a powerful model architecture from the Hugging Face Hub.
+We'll be using zephyr model architecture from the Hugging Face Hub.
 Here's how we do it in Python:

 ```python
 from langchain.llms import HuggingFaceHub